-If you’ve been seeking your ideal California teaching job as a special education teacher or school support professional, picture yourself in the city of Oakland.
-Whether you’re a special education teacher, paraprofessional, occupational therapist, physical therapist, school nurse, psychologist, counselor, preschool teacher, sub, administrator, or other support professional, Oakland, California, has a wealth of school-based career opportunities just for you.
+If you’ve been seeking the perfect California special education job, picture yourself in the city of Oakland.
+Whether you’re an occupational therapist, speech-language pathologist, special education teacher, school psychologist, school counselor, or school nurse, Oakland, California, has a world of opportunity waiting for you.

 Oakland, nicknamed the Bright Side of the Bay for it’s balmy weather, has earned its share of accolades.
 It has been voted the top North American City to Visit, 16th in America’s Coolest Cities, one of America’s Top Twelve Art Places, and first in America’s Most Exciting Cities.
 Oakland is known for its diverse and rapidly growing restaurant, arts, and entertainment scene with plenty of bars, cafes, music venues, and night clubs.

 Oakland has a rich history, from habitation by the Costanoan people to occupation by the Spanish, the frenzy of the American Gold Rush, construction of the Transcontinental Railroad, founding of the Black Panthers, building of the Oakland Coliseum, and establishment of several colleges.
 The city covers 78 square miles, is home to nearly 450,000 people, and has an average high summer temperature in the 70s – pretty nice!

 If you’re into a place with beautiful redwood trees, tidal lagoons, city lakes, farmers’ markets, and urban parks, Oakland could be for you.
 Picture what your life would be like in Oakland as we explore some of the eats, the arts, and the adventures this vibrant city offers.